- Created by Siniša Uskoković, last modified by Jelena Drincic on 06 04, 2026

 Post Install Steps

-After installation tweaking of configuration files is required in order to utilize the installed RAM to the fullest extent.
-The main consumers of RAM are operating system, PostgreSQL database and Tomcat.
-General rule for distributing memory is to split it in ratio 2:1 between PostgreSQL and Tomcat with 1 GB or more reserved for operating system.
+After installation, configuration files must be tweaked to utilize the installed RAM to the fullest extent.
+The main consumers of RAM are the operating system, PostgreSQL/Elasticsearch databases, and Tomcat.
+The general rule for allocating memory is to split it in a 2:1 ratio between PostgreSQL/Elasticsearch and Tomcat, with 1 GB or more reserved for the operating system.
 For instance:

 Tweaking PostgreSQL

-Before changing any parameters in postgresql configuration read the provided comments in the table below for more information regarding specific parameter.
+Before changing any parameters in PostgreSQL configuration, read the provided comments in the table below for more information regarding a specific parameter.

 max_connections | 30 | NetVizura rarely uses more than 10 connections simultaneously, but it is good to have some reserve. |